ptcrews/ptcrews.github.io/_sections/interests.md

 ### Traveling
 {: #traveling}

+One of my other personal interests is traveling.
+I particularly like finding places that are less well known and places that have a long history.
+Personally, more obscure and less visited places allow me to experience and learn about new and different things with fewer expectations or preconceptions.
+Some of the places I've visited include Germany, Prague, Paris, Shanghai, Canada, and numerous U.S. States.

 [applied-cyber-logo]: {{ "/images/applied_cyber_logo.png" | absolute_url }}
 {:style="float: right; margin-right: 7px; margin-top: 7px; width: 20%; height: 20%"}